hezroneokoth/alx_capstone_project/README.md

 This is a list of resources and tools that I have used during the course of this project;

+1. ALX Concept Page

-1. Figma
+2. Figma

-2. YouTube
+3. YouTube

-3. VisualStudio
+4. VisualStudio

-4. Icons8
+5. Icons8